backup/backup/README.md

 Archives and Database backups within your final archive package.
 `Gzip`, `Bzip2` and other similar compressors are supported.

-Adding a [Encryptor](https://github.com/meskyanichi/backup/wiki/Encryptors) allows you to encrypt your final backup package.
+Adding an [Encryptor](https://github.com/meskyanichi/backup/wiki/Encryptors) allows you to encrypt your final backup package.
 Both `OpenSSL` and `GPG` are supported.

 Your final backup _package_ might look something like this: